-Hollywood Stars Make Video, Defiantly Singing “I Will Survive” Ahead of Trump’s Inauguration
+Hollywood Stars Make Video Defiantly Singing ‘I Will Survive’ Ahead Of Trump’s Inauguration

 — vancouverfirst (@vancouverfirst1) January 15, 2017

-Chris Pine bellows the famous line of the song and is supported by Steinfield who sings the second line with a terrified look on her face.
-Actress, Natalie Portman opts to read the words only, unlike other movie stars that were more animated.
-Adams and Stone take their lines even as they dance, Dev Patel and Felicity Jones like other stars punctuate the video to play their part.
-Henson waves her finger at the camera giving the impression that she is incensed, before she attempts a higher note and dances into the background.
+Chris Pine bellows the famous line of the song and is supported by Steinfeld, who sings the second line with a terrified look on her face.
+Actress Natalie Portman opts to read the words only, unlike other movie stars who were more animated.
+Adams and Stone take their lines even as they dance, Dev Patel and Felicity Jones, like other stars, punctuate the video to play their part.
+Henson waves her finger at the camera, giving the impression that she is incensed before she attempts a higher note and dances into the background.

 Trump is yet to comment on the video.

 However, actress Zoe Saldana is speaking out against her colleagues.
-The Avatar star revealed that the persistent bullying of Trump by Hollywood spurred middle-class Americans to vote for him.
-She said this in an interview with the Daily Beast.
+During an interview with the Daily Beast (per the New York Daily News), the Avatar star revealed that the persistent bullying of Trump by Hollywood spurred middle-class Americans to vote for him..
 The Star Trek actress said Hollywood made it personal and tried to get back at a man who was doing everything wrong in their eyes.
 Unfortunately, Middle America empathized with him and rooted for him as the underdog.

 Zoe Saldana says Hollywood bullied Donald Trump (via @toofab) https://t.co/Z3YNplRugz